 Under the category of too much information, I grew up in Pittsburgh in a dysfunctional republican family, served with the National Security Agency as a cryptologist and communications specialist.
 I studied Psychology and English Literature at the University of Texas, Communications and Journalism at the University of Southern California but never had time to finish and went back to school 40 years later to complete my MA at Simon Fraser University in Liberal Arts.
 And I’m anything but republican anymore.

 I have always loved the magic that came out of that little box called radio and because of my passion, I have worked on and off the air in the US and Canada.
-I have programmed and managed broadcasting properties since 1969 and have worked with many amazing and talented people in Los Angeles, Montreal, Toronto, Winnipeg, Vancouver and B.C.
+I have programmed and managed broadcasting properties since 1969 and have worked with many amazing and talented people in Los Angeles, Montreal, Toronto, Winnipeg, Vancouver and throughout British Columbia.
 Along the way, I spent seven years with The Toronto Star learning about newspapers, internet “start-ups” and developing The Stars local cable channel and television production facilities before returning to traditional broadcasting with Standard Radio, Astral and Bell Media.

-My academic interests include depth psychology, promoting environmental justice, peace building and ecological sustainability.
+My academic interests include communication, depth psychology, promoting environmental justice, peace building and ecological sustainability.
 I am actively interested in the relationship between media, art and culture and our interconnectedness with each other and the world we share.

 I have six wonderful kids and their moms who have taught me to be a better father, friend and partner – Paisley, Heath, Shalon (RIP), Ally, Evan and Monique.
 I am passionate about learning, motorcycling, traveling, kayaking, and sharing David Whyte passages while awakening the Buddha within.